Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Photon sphere width

 \section{Photon sphere width}

 In the previous section, we obtained the radius of the photon sphere and the capture parameter.
-As mentioned, the circular orbit is unstable, and light trajectories that approach it will either be deflected or fall into the black hole. \\ \\ The observable effect will be a set of rings around the black hole, formed by light from surrounding sources deflected by its gravitational field.
+As mentioned, the circular orbit is unstable since it corresponds to a maximum of the effective radial potential for null geodesics.
+This implies that light trajectories approaching the orbit will either be deflected away or fall into the black hole. \\ \\ The observable effect will be a set of rings around the black hole, formed by light from surrounding sources deflected by its gravitational field.
 This effect has been studied before \cite{Galison:2024bop, Lupsasca:2024xhq, Chael:2021rjo, Wielgus:2021peu, Sneppen:2021taq}.
 In general, the pattern of deflected rings depends on the light sources surrounding the black hole, and sophisticated simulations are required to fit the experimental data. \\ \\ In this work, we will focus on a particularly simple case: we will assume that the light sources lie along the line of sight of the observer.
 Therefore, we will concentrate on light trajectories that undergo total deflection and total transmission.
 This approach allows us to provide a simple definition of the observable width of the photon sphere. \\ \\ In this section we will review the standard result for GR and define the photon sphere width $\delta_{P}$ for the SW solution.
 As can be seen in \cite{Sneppen:2021taq}, total reflection and transmission occur for impact parameters that exponentially approach the critical impact parameter, which corresponds to the capture parameter.

 We integrate equation (\ref{binet_GR}) with initial conditions $u(0)=0$ and $du/d\phi (0) = 1/b$ for a given impact parameter $b$.
 For each $b$, we integrate from $\phi = 0$ until one of these conditions occurs: $u(\phi_f) = 0$ or $u(\phi_f) \geq 1$.
 The first condition states that the light has been deflected at an angle $\phi_f$, while the second indicates that the light has fallen into the black hole.\\ \\ As we know that the light is always deflected for impact parameters $b>b_c$, we analyze those cases and calculate the deflection angle,